nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to view the list of uncompleted tasks
-2. HEY MATEz lists the uncompleted tasks along with the description
+2. HEY MATEz lists the uncompleted tasks

 Use case ends.